RGAlavicheh/RGAlavicheh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Reza Ghasemi Alavicheh, a wireless communications researcher with a Master’s degree in Communication Systems from the Iran University of Science and Technology (IUST), where I was part of the [MBNRG](https://www.mobilebroadband.ir/en/) research team.
+I am Reza Ghasemi Alavicheh, a wireless communications researcher with a Master’s degree in Communication Systems from the Iran University of Science and Technology (IUST), where I was part of the [MBNRG](https://www.mobilebroadband.ir/en/) research group.
 I also hold a Bachelor’s degree in Electrical Engineering from Sadra University.
 My main focus is on the physical layer of wireless systems.